techswitch-learners/WhaleSpottingMarch2025/api/README.md

 You can ensure it makes no changes using `dotnet format --verify-no-changes`.

 # CI Pipeline
 CI pipeline will be automatically triggered on push and pull request.
-Please check the CI Pipeline [Actions](https://github.com/techswitch-learners/WhaleSpottingMarch2025/actions) in GitHub to see if you branch passed.
+Please check the CI Pipeline [Actions](https://github.com/techswitch-learners/WhaleSpottingMarch2025/actions) in GitHub to see if your commit passed.

 ## Linting/format rules
-This pipeline will fail if you don't follow the style rules:
+This pipeline will fail if you don't follow the code style rules:
 ### Indentation and spacing
 - tab width should be equal to 4 spaces
 - all curly brackets (braces) should start and end on a new line